Porgramming-Hero-web-course/batch-4-assignment-1-fahimabushra1/blog-1.md

-#The significance of union and intersection types in Typescript.
+# The significance of union and intersection types in Typescript.

-##Union Type:
+## Union Type:

--A union type is a type that allows a value to be one of several specified types, created by listing each type with the `|` (pipe) symbol between them.
+- A union type is a type that allows a value to be one of several specified types, created by listing each type with the `|` (pipe) symbol between them.
 Union types are helpful when a variable or parameter could logically be more than one type, such as a string or a number, and they enable flexibility by permitting multiple possible types for a single value.

 Example of Union Type